nvolungis/videoplayer1/readme.md

 ### What was new to me
 Prior to this project I had limited experience with the video tag.
-I essentially only used it for background videos on websites and didn't much care about anything other than its canplay event.
+I essentially only used it for background videos on websites and didn't much care about anything other than it's canplay event.
 For this project I had to deal with lots more methods and learn more about how video loads and plays.
-I also hadn't built an algorithm to collect information like this – most of the time I'm dealing problems more concerned with UI and not raw data.
+I also hadn't built an algorithm to collect information like this – most of the time I'm dealing with problems more concerned with UI and not raw data.
 Getting rid of jQuery was also a new and surprisingly rewarding experience.

 ### What I would change
 I'm always driving toward more modular code with logically derived boundaries.
 I think I did an okay job here, but something that kept bugging me was how I was passing options down from the main module to sub modules.
 On some ocassions, I'm passing options through 4 modules.
 Not sure what could be done about it, perhaps I need to make my module structure flatter vs. deeper.
+I'd love to hear your thoughts on my overall structure!

 During development I built each of the modules independently in their own files, then used a build system to concatenate them together.
 If I had a little more time, I would have tweaked the build to export each module onto a non-global object, then only expose the embedvideo function to the window.
 Reducing the number of objects on the window is always good.